Smithmayowa20/Reformulation-Summation-of-Polygammas/README.md

-I would like to thank the Lord Jesus Christ, and Adonai, Lord Our God, for helping me with the knowledge and guidance for this research paper.
+I would like to thank, appreciate, revere, and worship Lord God Almighty, for helping me with the knowledge and guidance for this research paper.
 Without whom we can't even lift a pen to paper, thoughtless of forming and expressing our thoughts via words.